ZachOrr/m00se/README.md

 ## To Do

 * Integrate with Google Calendar to update topic
-* Gists for the same problem name should make a revision
-* See who has contribuited to a problem so far
 * Write some unit tests to test features
 * Make redis/Github dependencies optional, but disable features
 * !leetest to show the leetest of them all